bkahlert/kustomize/README.md

 The just customized `sample.img` can now be flashed to a memory card and booted on your Raspberry.

+*Hint: If anything goes wrong, the whole customization process is traced to a locally started Jaeger instance at http://localhost:16686*

 ## Configuration Options

 See [sample-full.conf](sample-full.conf) for all existing configuration options.